harryseo1992/Pycharm-For-Dummies/docs/configuration.md

 Brilliant!
 You successfully created a **.py** file in your project!

-You also create multiple **.py** files in a project by repeating the steps above.
+You can also create multiple **.py** files in a project by repeating the steps above.

 Finally, let's run the **.py** file!

 ## Run Your **.py** File
+Running your **.py** file is one of the fundamental practices for Python beginners because you can check if your codes are working by running the codes.

+You will be able to learn how to run a **.py** file by following the steps below.

 1. Type your Python code like **print("Hello World")**, right-click on your screen, and click *Run \[YOUR_FILE_NAME\]*